openrundev/openrun/README.md

 The feature roadmap for OpenRun is:

-- Suport for deployment to Kubernetes is planned.
+- Support for deployment to Kubernetes is planned.

 ## Setup